AhmedAmin90/shooterGame-Phaser3/README.md

 ## Setup

-1. To run this project locally, please ensure you have npm installed and local server plugin in VS code on your machine.
+1. To run this project locally, please ensure you have npm installed and the local server plugin in VS code on your machine.
 2. Open the terminal.
 3. Clone this repository by running: